EmilyEmmi/Baba-Is-You---Metatext-Mod/README.md

 - Hempuli for making Baba Is You
 - PlasmaFlare#5648 for reference on how to make readmes like this one
 - me for everything else

-If I forgot anyone, write who I forgot and send a carrier pigeon to me.
+If I forgot anyone else, write who I forgot and send a carrier pigeon to me.
 Or ping me on Discord, whichever's more convenient.